 When you cut through the façade, it all boiled down to being trampled on by a Christian’s selfish ambitions, or just sheer jealousy.

 The thing that made it really hard to stomach was that it came from a church leader who wanted to start their OWN work.

-Even talking to that person they said “I want to start a work in…”
+Even when we asked why they were trying to derail our children’s Bible club, that person said “Well, I want to start a work in…”

 Why?
 I thought we were all serving the same King, (or perhaps we weren’t).

 As soon as our club stopped, they stopped their meetings and nothing was held for the children in the village after that, so it was obvious the leader was jealous of what was happening and wanted to stop the club.

 It is utterly anti-Christian to attempt to hamper another Christian’s work purely to build one’s own kingdom.